-Each month, the Tennessee Education Lottery (TEL) releases a revenue report detailing sports betting revenue for the state.
+Each month, the Tennessee Education Lottery (TEL) releases a report detailing sports betting revenue for the state.

 Unlike any other state in the US, Tennessee has an online-only sports betting market.
 There are no retail casinos or sportsbooks that generate revenue for Tennessee.